ruby-hyperloop/todo-tutorial/README.md

 end
 ```
 Now we can say `Todo.all`, `Todo.completed`, and `Todo.active`, and get the desired subset of Todos.
-You might want to try it now in the rails console.  *Note: you will have to do a `reload!` to load the changes to the model.*
+You might want to try it now in the rails console.  *Note: you will have to do a `reload!` to load the changes to the Model.*

 We would like the URL of our App to reflect which of these *filters* is being displayed.
 So if we load